n1crack/vuefinder/README.md

 ### Backend
 - PHP: [VueFinder Php Library](https://github.com/n1crack/vuefinder-php)

+You can use any backend language.
+Just be sure, the response should be compatible.
+If you develop a backend library for another language, please let me know to add it here.

 ### Roadmap
 - [x] restyle the modals
 - [x] add more languages (only en/tr/ru at the moment.
 PRs are welcomed.)